wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-convert-wordpress-multisite.md

 -->
 <!-- keep by customization: begin -->
-Return to your  Website through the Azure Portal, and this time click the **CONFIGURE** tab.
+Return to your  Website through the Azure Management Portal, and this time click the **CONFIGURE** tab.
 The **MANAGE DOMAINS** button should be available.
 Click it.

 The *Manage custom domains* dialog show pop up.
 This is where you will input all the domains which you wish to assign to your  Website.
 If a domain is not listed here, it will not be available for mapping inside WordPress, regardless of how the domain DNS is setup.
 <!-- keep by customization: end -->